 Electrocardiogram (ECG).
-This test that measures the electrical activity of the heart.
+This test measures the electrical activity of the heart.

 Echocardiogram (Echo).
 This test uses sound waves to give a moving picture of the heart and valves.
-This is 1 of the best tests for aortic stenosis.
+This is one of the best tests for aortic stenosis.

 Exercise testing.
 This allows the doctor to examine the child's ECG during exercise.

 Pulse oximetry.
-This non-invasive test measures oxygen levels in the blood through a clip placed on a finger.
+This noninvasive test measures oxygen levels in the blood through a sensor placed on your child's finger.

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.
-If your child doesn’t have symptoms or if symptoms are mild, his or her healthcare provider may just watch symptoms closely.
+If your child doesn’t have symptoms, or if symptoms are mild, their healthcare provider may just watch symptoms closely.
 This means your child may often need office visits and tests.